TrinityLabDAO/booster-pool-docs/terms-of-use.md

 ### Protection of Minors

 Our site, products and services are all directed to people who are at least 13 years old or older.

-Currently, strategy managers can share their twitter handle with the protocol for verifying the strategies they create (if they choose to).
-This information may only be used for marketing or advertising initiatives by the protocol.

-Do strategy managers have access to investor information?
-Strategy managers only have view access to the wallet addresses of investors.

-> Does BoosterPool shares ownership ends?

-DE shares are a proof of liquidity added in a strategy.

-Investors have ownership of their DE shares as long as they are invested in a strategy.
-These shares are minted at the prevailing price when the investment is made and are burned once an investor removes the funds from the strategy.

 > Is information shared with the government?
 NO information is shared with the government of any state or country.